Expository Writing Program (2022 - 2024)

 NYU recognizes that international students come with varying levels of language competency and fluency and require more time to complete challenging reading and writing assignments.
 For international students, there are alternate pathways to satisfying the Core writing requirement.

 1) International students who attended English-language high schools for four years may be uncertain about the default placement into Writing the Essay (EXPOS-UA 1).
 For those students, an option is placement within the International Writing sequence, beginning with International Writing Workshop 1 (EXPOS-UA 4), followed by International Writing Workshop 2 (EXPOS-UA 9).
 The expectations for International Writing Workshop 1 and 2 are the same as for Writing the Essay, but the classes are smaller and there is more time (two semesters) to complete the curriculum.
 For help determining whether Writing the Essay or International Writing Workshop 1 is the better choice for international students who attended English-language high schools for four years, please visit the Expository Writing Program webpage: ewp.cas.nyu.edu.

-2) All international students who did not attend English-language high schools for four years are asked to take a survey designed to determine their placement within the International Writing sequence.
-Based on their survey responses, these students may be placed in the first course in the sequence, International Writing Workshop: Introduction (EXPOS-UA 3), which is followed by International Writing Workshop 1 (EXPOS-UA 4) and then by International Writing Workshop 2 (EXPOS-UA 9).
+2) All international students who did not attend English-language high schools for four years are asked to take a survey designed to determine appropriate placement.
+Based on their survey responses, these students may be placed into International Writing Workshop: Introduction (EXPOS-UA 3), which is followed by International Writing Workshop I (EXPOS-UA 4) and then by International Writing Workshop II (EXPOS-UA 9).
 The preliminary course, International Writing Workshop: Introduction, is taught in an environment where gaining fluency in reading, writing, and speaking in English is an expected part of the coursework, and offers the international student more time and support for reading, writing, and speaking.
 It is possible for students in International Writing Workshop: Introduction to be reevaluated at the end of the course for possible waiver of International Writing Workshop I (EXPOS-UA 4) and direct placement into International Writing Workshop II (EXPOS-UA 9).
 For questions about survey results, please consult with your adviser and the survey team: firstname.lastname@example.org.